Verification of conditional mechanical squeezing for a mg-scale pendulum near quantum regimes: Introduction

-Recently, Chao {\it et al.} \cite{MS0} have revealed that even with a weak measurement not reaching the SQL, mechanical quantum squeezing can persist based on an optimal state estimation through causal Wiener filtering \cite{wiener}, which minimizes the mean-square estimation error for position monitoring.
-The optimal estimation conditionally reduces the uncertainty in the measured data and eventually prepares the quantum state, even outside the quantum back-action dominated regime.
-While in \cite{MS0}, Chao {\it et al.} consider an optomechanical system consisting of an optical cavity on resonance and a mechanical oscillator, here we take into account a detuning from resonance.
-A detuned cavity allows us to optically trap a mechanical oscillator of low rigidity (e.g. a suspended mirror, i.e. a pendulum) with an optical spring \cite{OS0,Q0,OS1} so as to increase quantum coherence time sufficiently \cite{OS2} and monitor its position via direct photo detection.
+Recently, Meng {\it et al.} \cite{MS0, multimode} demonstrated theoretically and experimentally that mechanical squeezing can be generated outside the rotating wave approximation regime, by applying a causal Wiener filter \cite{wiener}, which minimizes the mean-square estimation error for position monitoring.
+While in \cite{MS0} Meng {\it et al.} consider an optomechanical system consisting of an optical cavity on resonance coupled to a mechanical oscillator, in our analysis we take into account a detuning from resonance.
+This is because a detuned cavity allows us to create an optical spring \cite{OS0,Q0,OS1} that optically traps a massive mechanical oscillator of low rigidity (e.g. the pendulum mode of a suspended mirror).
+Importantly, this lets us sufficiently increase the quantum coherence time of the mechanical mode \cite{OS2}.
+Furthermore, the detuned cavity allows us to monitor the position via direct photo-detection, which is the simplest configuration among various optical detection schemes, such as homodyne detection.
+Because generation of entanglement normally requires the use of a complex Power-Recycling Fabry-Perot Michelson Interferometer (PRFPMI) \cite{entangle2, macroscopic}, simplifying the detection system is extremely important to increase the feasibility of the experiment.

+In this paper, we derive the analytic solution of a causal Wiener filter for preparing conditional squeezing as well as an anti-causal Wiener filter for verifying the state.
+Since conditional states are characterized by conditional variances (the mean of the squared difference between the {\it true} value and the estimated value by the causal filter), it requires us to obtain experimental access of the true value for determining the state.
+This {\it true} value, on the other hand, is only available mathematically, especially in case where the system is macroscopic.
+To avoid this difficulty, we experimentally verify conditional variances by comparing the results of causal and anti-causal estimation following Rossi {\it et al} \cite{verification}.
+According to this process, the conditional state can be verified only by using the measured data and the filters including system parameters, independent of quantum physical properties such as position and momentum.